maths/stack-web/website_files/CaseStudies/2023/Partial_frac_int.md

 ### Results

-This quiz was so far used in two ways: One lecturer instructed the students to solve the first part of the quiz before coming to class (`a la Flipped Classroom) and then only showed some harder examples in class.
+This quiz was so far used in two ways: One lecturer instructed the students to solve the first part of the quiz before coming to class (as with a Flipped Classroom) and then only showed some harder examples in class.
 Another lecturer explained the method in a traditional style and used the quiz as extra practice material.
 Both sets of data have not been evaluated yet, nor the effect of the quiz on the exam.

 ### What's next?